-E-commerce is booming.
+eCommerce is booming.
 This fact should be obvious for most entrepreneurs out there.
-These times, several B2B blogs reported about some e-commerce facts for 2020.
+In recent weeks, several B2B blogs published some great eCommerce statistics for 2020.

-We have read through all these articles and searched for the most important ones.
+We read through all these articles and searched for the most important stats.
 Those are the ones that allow companies to take action and grow their business immediately.